jsenv/core/docs/browser_support/readme.md

 ```

 <details>
-    <summary>See dist/file.js when "runtimeSupport" is undefined</summary>
+    <summary>See dist/file.js when "runtimeCompat" is undefined</summary>

 ```js
 function _await(value, then, direct) {